 The Livingstone Undergraduate Research Awards acknowledge a high level of achievement in research and scholarship.
 The award enhances the winner's resume and graduate school application.
 Each winning subject project also receives a $1,000 cash prize.
-Students who submit winning projects will be recognized at an award ceremony and reception to be held on April 21, 2020.
-At this ceremony winners will be asked to give very brief presentations focusing on their research and collaboration with faculty.
-Students must be present at the award ceremony to win the prize (unless you are studying abroad, or in other circumstances where arrangements have been made ahead of time).
+Winners will be asked to submit a short video about their project, and will be featured on the Livingstone Awards website.
+Winners will be asked to give very brief presentations focusing on their research and collaboration with faculty.

 While a definitive answer depends on the number of applicants, all applicants have an equal chance of winning regardless of their major, class level, choice of research topic, or past employment with the library or other institution at Temple University.

-The Library Prize for Undergraduate Research was established by Temple University Libraries in 2004 to encourage more and better use of its resources and collections, to advance information literacy at Temple, and to promote academic excellence at Temple University.
+The Awards were established by Temple University Libraries in 2004 to encourage more and better use of its resources and collections, to advance information literacy at Temple, and to promote academic excellence at Temple University.